What fitness businesses should do during the coronavirus outbreak

 #2 Comply with recommendations

-For most, this will mean closing the doors to your facility in line with new government measures and patiently waiting to reopen when it is safe to do so.
+This could mean closing the doors to your facility in line with new government measures and patiently waiting to reopen when it is safe to do so.
+Or it could mean ensuring that your gym is as safe as possible for those who want to attend.

 #3 Keep your members up-to-date with the measures you are taking